stammy/focal-point/README.md

 ## Demos

-When viewing the demos, be sure to __adjust your browser window size__ and __take notice of the image's edges__.
-As the image's available width changes, __study how the image gets cropped__ and narrows in on the image's focal point.
+Be sure to __adjust your browser window size to as small as it can go__ and __take notice of the image's edges__.
+As the image's available width changes, __study how the image gets cropped__ as it narrows in on the image's focal point.

  - [Full House](http://www.cdnconnect.com/demos/focal-point-full-house)
  - [A-Team](http://www.cdnconnect.com/demos/focal-point-a-team)